Law enforcement in Italy: Polizia di Stato

 The Polizia di Stato (State Police) is the civil national police of Italy.
 It patrols the Autostrade (Italy's Express Motorways network) and oversees the security of railways, bridges, and waterways, in addition to patrolling, investigative, and law enforcement duties.

 It is a civilian police force, distinct from the military Carabinieri and Guardia di Finanza.
 Its internal organization and mindset are somewhat military, but its personnel are civilians.
 Its headquarters are in Rome, with regional and provincial divisions.

-A program, Polizia di Quartiere ("Neighborhood Police"), has increased police presence and deters crime.
-Pairs of poliziotti (policemen) or carabinieri patrol areas of major cities on foot or by bike.
+It is also the only authority that can issue special licenses and passports.

+Unlike the Carabinieri, the Polizia di Stato is the guardian of public order, as the Questore is the public safety authority and heads all law enforcement agencies on the territory (province), including the Carabinieri, Guardia di Finanza and the Polizia Penitenziaria.